NVIDIA/aistore/README.md

 ### Checksumming

-Checksumming on bucket level is configured at the bucket level by setting bucket properties:
+Checksumming on bucket level is configured by setting bucket properties:

 * `cksum_config.checksum`: `"none"`,`"xxhash"` or `"inherit"` configure hashing type.
 Value
 `"inherit"` indicates that the global checksumming configuration should be used.